2 An introduction to the R language

 As an example, the following code performs a two sample t test, and saves the results in a list.

 We can inspect the elements of the list.
-E.g. the P value can be retrieved like this:
+E.g. the p-value can be retrieved like this:

 2.4.6 Data frames

 We now come to the most important objects for statistics: data frames.
-They are used to represent data.

 A data frame is a two-dimensional structure with rows and columns.
 Technically,